Barking Riverside railway station

 Barking Riverside is a railway station in the London Borough of Barking and Dagenham, East London.
-The station serves the Barking Riverside regeneration area, and was built as part of a £327m extension of the Gospel Oak to Barking Line to the area.
-It opened on 18 July 2022.
-It is served by London Overground, and provides interchange with the Thames Clippers boat service from Barking Riverside Pier.
+The eastern terminus of the Suffragette line of the London Overground, the station serves the Barking Riverside regeneration area and was built as part of a £327m extension of the Gospel Oak to Barking line.
+It opened on 18 July 2022 and provides interchange with the Uber Boat by Thames Clippers boat service from Barking Riverside Pier.

 The extension runs partly over the existing London, Tilbury and Southend line from Barking, operated over by c2c, and over 1.5 km of new track laid to the new station.
 The extension reduces typical journey times to the centre of Barking from the area by 18 minutes.

 History

 The Barking Riverside development is a brownfield site of some 440 acre, on the site of the former Barking Power Station.
 The site has planning permission for around 10,800 homes, however planning restrictions prevent more than 1,200 homes without adequate transport links.

-An extension of the Docklands Light Railway to Dagenham Dock was proposed in the mid 2000s at a cost of around £750m, however this extension was cancelled in 2008 by then Mayor of London Boris Johnson.
+An extension of the Docklands Light Railway to Dagenham Dock was proposed in the mid-2000s at a cost of around £750m, however this extension was cancelled in 2008 by then Mayor of London Boris Johnson.
 Following this, Transport for London assessed various options to bring transport links to Barking Riverside, including the previously proposed DLR extension, extension of the Hammersmith & City line to Grays, new segregated, high frequency bus services and a new station at Renwick Road.

 Following a decision to extend the Gospel Oak to Barking line to the area in 2014, the proposed route was consulted on in 2014, 2015 and 2016.
 Following this, a Transport and Works Act Order for the extension and new station was submitted in March 2016.
 As part of this process, a public inquiry was held in October 2016.
 The Transport and Works Order was approved in August 2017.